Convocation - Applying to Graduate

 Exemptions to Open Access – Restricting Thesis Release Date

 TST’s expectation is that all theses/dissertations will be made available for unrestricted access via TSpace.
 However, in some rare cases, it may be appropriate to restrict partial or full access to the electronic version of the thesis for a defined period of time.
 If there are any intellectual property implications and/or sensitive data that require such restrictions, a student may apply to the TST GCTS Director for an embargo to be placed on the digital copy of the thesis (for a period of up to two years).
 Students are to use the TST Restrict Thesis Release Date form below.

 Proquest and Library of Canada Archives

 The digital thesis is eventually sent to Proquest/University Microfilms International for cataloguing in the ProQuest Dissertations & Theses (PQDT) database, and for transmission to Library and Archives Canada.
 As part of their TSpace submission, students will also be required to submit a Theses Non-Exclusive License form to the TST GCTS Office.
-Please contact the GCTS Office to obtain a copy of this form.
+The form may be found below.

 Students will be required to pay a $25 fee.
 This fee covers the administrative costs of the TSpace review and approval process.
 The fee is paid directly to TST by cheque or PayPal (cash is not accepted).
 Read more about payment methods here.

 Should you have further questions regarding this revised policy, please contact the GCTS Office or 416-978-4050.